sematext/sematext-agent-nginx/README.md

 ```
 # Configuration

-The setup script will store your configuration in ```/etc/sematext/sematext-agent-nginx.config```
+The setup script stores the configuration in ```/etc/sematext/sematext-agent-nginx.config```

-In case you like to change settings later edit ```/etc/sematext/sematext-agent-nginx.config```
-Then restart the Sematext Nginx Agent after config changes, depending on the init system:
+In case you want to change settings later edit ```/etc/sematext/sematext-agent-nginx.config```.
+Restart the Sematext Nginx Agent after config changes, depending on the init system:
 - Upstart (Ubuntu):
 ```
     sudo service sematext-agent-nginx restart